 Choosing the right tyre for you is also important.
 Every tyre comes with an ‘EU tyre label’ - It’s a handy guide that indicates how well the tyre performs on certain factors.
 They will be rated like school grades. e.g. A being the best E being the least.

 Getting a tyre that has a high grade in fuel efficiency can help your purse at the pump as you will be getting more for your buck.
 Saving £30 on cheap tyres may end up costing you £100 more a year in fuel.
 It’s handy to have a look at the grades to make sure you get the right tyre for you.

 If you live in a wet climate, the higher the grade for the wet performance means the tyres will help the car grip the road more efficiently if you live in challenging or wet areas.
 More factors are displayed on a label which should be shown to us every time we go to buy a tyre.

 This will impact the external noise coming from your car.
 The black markings will indicate the level of eternal noise generated by the tyre.

-Winter tyres are not legally required in the UK but some drivers prefer to change their tyres when the seasons change – Standard tyres we buy are called ‘All season tyres’ - They can perform in any season and dont need changing throughout the year.
-They will be significant enough for the all-weather however if you live in a climate where you can have a harsh winter – you may want to consider getting some winter tyres.
-You can find and compare winter tyres at Motokiki.
+Winter tyres are not legally required in the UK but some drivers prefer to change their tyres when the seasons change.
+Standard tyres that we buy are called ‘All season tyres’.
+They can perform in any season and don't need changing throughout the year.
+They will be significant enough for the all-weather, however, if you live in a climate where you can have a harsh winter you may want to consider getting some winter tyres.

 Believe it or not but changes in weather and temperature can also affect your tyre pressure.